Agavaceae

 Furcraea longaeva Karwinsky & Zuccarini 1812

-This tender Southern Mexican species is noted for producing a huge inflorescence over 40 ft tall.
+This tender Southern Mexican succulent plant is noted for producing a huge inflorescence over 40 ft tall.
 The decorative pendant flowers are slightly hairy (pubescent) on their exterior and are later replaced by bulbils which produce the next generation of plants.
-The pliable leaves forming the rosette have smooth margins and lack the surgically sharp terminal spine of many Agaves, so are non-hazardous and suitable as Summer bedding plants near paths as visitor-friendly architectural plants.
+The pliable succulent leaves forming the rosette have smooth margins and lack the surgically sharp terminal spine of many Agaves, so are non-hazardous and suitable as Summer bedding plants near paths as visitor-friendly architectural plants.

 Photographed in flower at RHS Wisley.
 June 2004.
-The 12ft spike shown here is rather small for this species. |
+The 12ft spike shown here is rather small for this species.

 Furcraea macdougalii Matuda 1955 (Macdougal's Giant Century Plant)